Call of Duty: Warzone (2020 video game): Gameplay

 Warzone is the second main battle royale installment in the Call of Duty franchise, following the "Blackout" mode of Call of Duty: Black Ops 4.
 Warzone differs from Black Ops 4 by reducing reliance on equipable gadgets and instead encouraging the accumulation of a new in-game currency called "Cash".
 The game supports up to 150 players in a single match, which exceeds the typical "100 players" size that is seen in other battle royale titles.

 Game modes

 At launch, Warzone featured two primary game modes: Battle Royale and Plunder.
 These game modes were initially playable in a squad capacity of three players ("Trios"); post-launch updates made the modes playable in other squad sizes, such as Solos, Duos and Quads.
-In addition to Battle Royale and Plunder, several new game modes, including various limited-time modes and the "Resurgence" game mode, have been introduced throughout the course of the game's life cycle.
+In addition to Battle Royale and Plunder, several new game modes were added later, including various limited-time modes and the "Resurgence" game mode.
+In Warzone, Resurgence was added with the Season One update for Call of Duty: Black Ops Cold War.
+In Warzone 2.0, it was added with the Season Two update for Call of Duty: Modern Warfare II.

 Warzone has also been used to reveal upcoming Call of Duty titles through similar limited-time gamemodes.